GITHUB INTEGRATION

 Copilots autocomplete.
 Workforce ships.

 Copilots suggest the next line of code for a single developer in an editor.
-Workforce agents independently pick up tickets, understand your codebase through a knowledge graph, write full PRs, get them reviewed by other agents, check CI, and merge.
+Workforce Synths independently pick up tickets, understand your codebase through a knowledge graph, write full PRs, get them reviewed by other Synths, check CI, and merge.
 It's the difference between a spellchecker and a writer.

 VS. AUTONOMOUS AGENTS